Western Approaches Tactical Unit: Raspberry

 During World War I, the U-boats typically attacked convoys from outside the formation, striking ships at the perimeter.
 But reports from convoys in 1942 showed that U-boats were sinking ships at the center of the formation.
 Roberts surmised that the U-boats were somehow sneaking into the formation undetected before firing their torpedoes.
 Roberts and his team tested various ways by which a U-boat might sneak into a convoy, sink a ship, and escape undetected.
 Only one tactic worked on the game board: The U-boat snuck into the convoy from the rear, on the surface so that it could use its diesel engine to outpace the convoy.
 Since these attacks happened at night and the look-outs tended to focus on the front, the U-boat was not easily spotted, and once inside the convoy it was indistinguishable from the other ships on radar.
 The U-boat would then sink a merchant ship with a torpedo at close range, then submerge to make its escape.

 Roberts and his team developed the Raspberry maneuver.
 Upon seeing a convoy vessel being torpedoed, any escort was to fire two white rockets or Roman candles, then say the word "raspberry" over the radio to commence the maneuver.
 Any forward escorts maintain course, firing star shells.
 The escorts to the rear and flanks of the convoy converge towards the convoy at a speed of 15 knots.
 One rear escort sweeps the stern of the convoy.
 The other escorts, upon nearing the edge of the convoy, turn around and sweep away from the convoy firing star shells for 10 to 12 minutes.
 Then they turn and sweep back to their starting position.
 While doing this, all the ships fire star shells outwards to light up the surface of the water.

 Raspberry is likely a development of an earlier maneuver known as Buttercup, which was developed by Frederic J. Walker, an escort commander.
 Buttercup was criticized by the Admiralty for not having all the escorts sweep for the U-boat in all directions.
 In Buttercup, the escorts would only sweep to the side of the convoy where the attack was thought to have come from, which meant the U-boat could escape if the escort commander made the wrong call.
 Additionally, only the escort commander could order the maneuver, which could have caused a fatal delay.
 By contrast, Raspberry has all the escorts sweep the entire perimeter, and any of the escorts could order the maneuver.

+It was WRNS Jean Laidlaw who proposed the name Raspberry, as in "blowing a raspberry at Hitler".

 Raspberry was cancelled in May 1943.